 3. Cut excess spending

-For the company at risk of bankruptcy, cutting costs may be unavoidable.
-After an accurate calculation of the monthly expenses and debts of the business, they must all be organized and categorized.
+For the company at risk of failure, cut off expenses may be inevitable.
+After an accurate calculation of the business's monthly expenses and debts, they must all be organized and categorized.

 From there, the need for cuts must be evaluated: from the dismissal of employees to the reduction of physical resources, such as equipment or workspaces.

-It is worth mentioning that the dismissal of employees should not happen in any way: the manager must keep in mind that no company can rebuild itself, and that, therefore, good employees are still necessary for the processes to occur with customer service
+It is worth mentioning that the dismissal of employees should not happen in any way: the manager must keep in mind that no company can rebuild itself, and that, therefore, good employees are still necessary for the processes to occur with Quality .

 Therefore, only the necessary cuts should be made, and always with due attention to the terms of labor laws.